 Melanie Hodges successfully defended Back to Where We Started?
 The Expansion of the Saskatchewan Justice Alternative Measures Guidelines as an Opportunity to Explore Program Delivery Issues on Nov.
 14, 2013.
 Supervisor: Michaela Keet

 Nathan Forester successfully defended Examining the Creation of Common Law Police Powers in Canada on June 28, 2013.
 Supervisor: Glen Luther

 Keir Vallance successfully defended Lest You Undermine Our Struggle: Sympathetic Action and the Canadian Charter of Rights and Freedoms on June 17, 2013.
-Supervisor: Ruth Bilson
+Supervisor: Beth Bilson

 LLM alumnus, Paul Clarke (LLM’08), authored Understanding Curricular Control: Rights Conflicts, Public Education, and the Charter, a book examining the issue of curricular control through the filter of constitutional rights conflicts adjudicated by Canadian courts.

 Anna Flaminio successfully defended Gladue through wahkotowin: Social History through Cree kinship lens at Corrections and Parole, on March 27, 2013.
 Supervisor: Norman Zlotkin.

 Nkasi Adams succesfully defended Guyana’s REDD+ Model and AmerIndian Rights, on March 26, 2013.
 Supervisor: Ruth Thompson.

 Adryan Toth successfully defended Law in 3-Dimensions, on March 28, 2013.
 His supervisor was Dwight Newman.
 Toth was also selected as the recipient of the Master’s Thesis Award in the ‘Social Sciences A’ category for 2013.
 The award was presented at convocation ceremonies on June 5.